Nigerian Civil War: Atrocities against the Igbos

 The war cost the Igbos a great deal in terms of lives, money and infrastructure.
 It has been estimated that up to one million people may have died due to the conflict, most from hunger and disease caused by Nigerian forces.
 More than half a million people died from the famine imposed deliberately through blockade throughout the war.
 Lack of medicine also contributed.
 Thousands of people starved to death every day as the war progressed.
 The International Committee of the Red Cross in September 1968 estimated 8,000 to 10,000 deaths from starvation each day.
 The leader of a Nigerian peace conference delegation said in 1968 that "starvation is a legitimate weapon of war and we have every intention of using it against the rebels".
 This stance is generally considered to reflect the policy of the Nigerian government.
 The federal Nigerian army is accused of further atrocities including deliberate bombing of civilians, mass slaughter with machine guns, and rape.

 Igbo nationalism

 The first generation of Igbo nationalism began to develop in the immediate aftermath of the war.

+Despite the eventual defeat of Biafra and the reintegration of the Igbo into Nigeria, the legacy of the war and the persecution the Igbo experienced continued to shape their political and social realities.